leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 In Go, a method receiver can be passed as either a value or a pointer.
 When in doubt, one typically uses a pointer receiver, with a value receiver reserved for [particular use cases](https://google.github.io/styleguide/go/decisions#receiver-type).

-It can throw Go programmers then that the documented Bubbletea models all have *value* receivers.
-It may be due to the fact Bubbletea is based on the [Elm Architecture](https://guide.elm-lang.org/architecture/), which is a purely functional pattern, where functions cannot change their internal state, and in Go a method with a value receiver cannot modify its receiver.
+It can throw Go programmers then that the documented Bubble Tea models all have *value* receivers.
+It may be due to the fact Bubble Tea is based on the [Elm Architecture](https://guide.elm-lang.org/architecture/), which is a purely functional pattern, where functions cannot change their internal state, and in Go a method with a value receiver cannot modify its receiver.

 However, you are free to set whatever receiver type you like.
 If you use a pointer receiver for your model and you make, say, a change to the model in `Init()` then that change is persisted: